ge-high-assurance/RACK/RACK-Ontology/bin/README.md

 # Command-line Usage

+NOTE: For the following commands to work, you will want to have generated some data for them to use.
+For instance, to get the "TurnstileSystem" data generated, you can run the `Makefile` in `RACK-Ontology/models/TurnstileSystem/Data/src` while prepending `RACK-Ontology/databin` to your `PATH`.
+This will ensure that the script uses the instrumented `gcc` that records data.

 There are a number of command-line utilities that can be used with the Prolog modules in this directory.